 Magnetic resistance however requires very little maintenance as once again, there is nothing necessarily touching each other.
 The magnets are completely independent from the flywheel.

-Every now and again, a wire or few bolts may need tightened but apart from that maintenance is very little.
+Every now and again, batteries may need replacing from the display unit, a wire or few bolts may need tightened but apart from that maintenance is very little.

 Difference in Costs

 Magnetic resistance spin bikes are more an expensive bike compared to a friction resistance bike simply as they cost more to produce and have more ‘perceived benefits’ such as being quieter and have very low maintenance.